Kushmathur1206/PixeoSphere/README.md

 ❤️ Likes and Engagement
 Simple interactions through likes to appreciate others' content.

-📁 Organized Content
-Posts can be tagged and categorized for easier browsing.

 🌐 Clean & Responsive UI
-Built with Tailwind and React for a modern, mobile-friendly interface.
+Built with Tailwind and React for a modern interface.